thedath/AWS-SAA-C03/docs/21-aws-s3-part2.md

         - System events aren't replicated, only user events
         - Buckets of Glacier Flexible Retrieval & Glacier Deep Archive storage classes cannot be replicated
         - Delete markers are not replicated by default
     - Why use replication
 	    - SRR
 		- Log aggregation
 		- Sync data from PROD to TEST account, or other way around
 		- Resilience with strict sovereignty
 	    - CRR
 		- Globally resilience storage solutions
 		- Latency reduction

+## S3 Pre-Signed URL
--  S3 Pre-Signed URL: Generated URLs with neccessary credentials embedded granting access to an private object in a S3 bucket for a limited time period
+Generated URLs with neccessary credentials embedded granting access to an private object in a S3 bucket for a limited time period
 - It is possible to generate a Pre-Signed URL for an object in a bucket that you don't have the access (you only can generate, cannot access)
 - When accessing a pre-signed URL, it matches the permissions of the identity which created that URL, right now

 ## S3 Select & S3 Glacier Select
 Filtering object selection from the S3 side itself, without getting the whole object to the application's side.
 Types of object can be filtered: CSV, JSON, Parquet, BZIP2 of CSV & JSON